Matt-prog/DateTime/README.md

 `Alarm();` Creates null Alarm object.

-`Alarm(DateTime *dt);` Creates Alarm object with alarm set at time and date from variable DateTime.
-To pass argument use & pointer before variable.
+`Alarm(DateTime dt);` Creates Alarm object with alarm set at time and date from variable DateTime.
 If you change DateTime after this assignment, alarm setting will not change.

 `Alarm(time_s tim);` Creates Alarm object with alarm set at time and date from time structure (time_s).